ZAHON/rilix-ui/core/src/components/portal/README.md

 - Replace the default HTML tag with any other valid HTML element that fits your design and semantic needs.

-- Integrate your own Qwik components, wrapping them with custom styles or behaviors while ensuring the `Portal`'s core logic and accessibility features remain intact.
+- Integrate your own Qwik components, wrapping them with custom styles or behaviors while ensuring the component's core logic and accessibility features remain intact.

 When using the `render$` prop, always spread the provided `props` object onto your custom element or component.
 This ensures that all essential attributes (like ARIA roles, IDs, and event handlers) are correctly applied, maintaining the component's intended behavior and accessibility.